DavidVorick/CodeCommit/src/auto_workflow/UserSpecification.md

 [target user specification]
 [codebase, including dependency files and top level UserSpecification]

-The codebase should include the top level UserSpecification.md, every single file in the target module, and every single UserSpecification.md and APISignatures.md file for every dependency.
+The codebase should include the top level UserSpecification.md, the Cargo.toml file, every single file in the target module, and every single UserSpecification.md and APISignatures.md file for every dependency.
 This list can be automatically assembled, without needing help from an LLM.

 This workflow calls committing_code.